Best Offshore Destination: India vs. Philippines

 A major issue facing college graduates and professionals in India is skills gap – the mismatch between the skills that workers have and the skills required by employers.
 The current skills gap is due to two issues – numerous graduates that lack the skills that companies want to employ, and millions of professionals will skills sets that are becoming redundant at a rapid pace who need to upskill or upgrade their skills.
 A 2016 study by Aspiring Minds, an employment solutions company based in New Delhi, studied engineering students who graduated in 2013.
-The study showed that about 94% of the engineering students are not fit for software development jobs.
+The study showed that about 94% of engineering students are not fit for software development jobs.

 According to Harish Subramanian, an IT industry expert from India, “Single skill is not enough to sail through the ferociously competitive environment.”
 He further says “Increasingly single skills are becoming redundant, your one single skill starts to become more of a detriment rather than an attribute.
 What happens when people figure out a way to automate that and do it cheaper and faster.”

 The evolving job market in India no longer needs professionals that possess a single specialized skill.
 Today’s job market needs professionals with multiple skills, which have to be constantly upgraded to keep up with the continuous changes in technology.
 Experts recommend that Indian IT professionals should learn in-demand skills to boost their employability now and in the future.
-They should upskill in IT areas that will be in demand in the coming years – artificial intelligence, automation, machine learning, cloud computing, data analysis, cyber security, and the Internet of Things (IoT).
+They should upskill in IT areas that will be in demand in the coming years – artificial intelligence, automation, machine learning, cloud computing, data analysis, cybersecurity, and the Internet of Things (IoT).

-Skills mismatch and supply-demand mismatch are major issues for the Philippine’s workforce.
+Skills mismatch and supply-demand mismatch are major issues for the Philippines’ workforce.
 There were more than 73,000 Information Technology graduates in 2017, but several studies say that not all of them are considered employable due to skills mismatch.
 There is also an oversupply of IT graduates that could not be absorbed by the labor market.
 The studies recommend that the quality of instruction and on-the-job training programs that schools provide for IT students should be re-assessed and re-evaluated to make them relevant to the requirements of the industry.
-Filipino industry experts also say that there should be government and private sector partnership for IT education – policy setting and curriculum standards development, quality adherence, and qualifications of teachers.
+Filipino industry experts also say that there should be government and private sector partnerships for IT education – policy setting and curriculum standards development, quality adherence, and qualifications of teachers.

 In spite of a long history of colonization by foreign powers – India by Britain and Philippines by Spain and the United States, both India and the Philippines have retained their distinct cultures.

-Religion, social hierarchy, and the joint family system are major influences in India culture.
+Religion, social hierarchy, and the joint family system are major influences in Indian culture.
 Hinduism originated in the Indian subcontinent and is the largest religion in India with 79.8% of the population identifying as Hindus.
-India’s hierarchical society is rooted in its historical caste system – social ranking of people into specific groups.
-However, the caste system is weakening in contemporary India due to factors such as industrialization, urbanization and the spread of modern education.
-The traditional joint family system has been existing in India for generations, but this concept has also been breaking down due to the spread of education and growth of economics.
+India’s hierarchical society is rooted in its historical caste system – the social ranking of people into specific groups.
+However, the caste system is weakening in contemporary India due to factors such as industrialization, urbanization, and the spread of modern education.
+The traditional joint family system has been existing in India for generations, but this concept has also been breaking down due to the spread of education and the growth of economics.

 The most peculiar Indian cultural traits are the Namaste gesture of greeting, the practice of arranged marriages, and the head shake gesture.
 In Hinduism, Namaste means “I bow to the divine in you.”
 The greeting is done by saying Namaste with a slight bow and hands pressed together, palms touching and fingers pointing upwards, thumbs close to the chest.

-Arranged marriages have long been the norm in India society with the rate of arranged marriages reaching up to 90%.
+Arranged marriages have long been the norm in Indian society with the rate of arranged marriages reaching up to 90%.
 Majority of Indians today still have their marriages planned by their parents and other close family members.
 But contrary to Westerners’ popular belief that these marriages are forced on the bride and groom, a majority of them today are arranged with consent from both parties.